Looking for a festive and frugal Christmas decorating strategy? Here’s a super simple secret that will look great in

 Once my Christmas tree is up and decorated and I know I need to add a festive pizzazz to the rest of my home, I look for what I already have – clear glass jars and containers of all shapes and sizes.

 Once I’ve gathered all my glass containers, I fill them with glass Christmas bulbs of all sizes and colors.

 Then I place them around my home in spots that could use a little splash of color … and could look a lot merrier.

 - My trifle bowl holds red, green and silver bulbs as our dining room table centerpiece.

-- Glass vases filled with red, turquoise, lime, and orange bulbs accent shelves on our bookcases.
+- Glass vases filled with red, turquoise, lime, orange, and pink bulbs bring Christmas cheer to our mantle.

-- A huge bowl of mismatched vintage glass bulbs decorates an end table.
+- A huge bowl of mismatched vintage glass bulbs decorates a bookshelf.

 That’s it.
 My easiest, peasiest Christmas decorating secret of all.
 Fill clear glass containers with simple Christmas bulbs.

 How to make it frugal

 Aside from using my collection of glass containers, this particular way of decorating is so absolutely affordable because I reuse the same bulbs year after year after year.
 And some of the bulbs, like my vintage ones, were passed along from my mom and grandma.

 When I first tried – and loved – this decoration, I hit the stores after Christmas and stocked up on decorations priced at mega clearance prices.
 I have an entire plastic tote of glass bulbs that I use each year, but only paid about $10 for the entire collection.
-Dollar stores or thrift stores would be other great places to nab ultra-cheap but cute ornaments … or glass containers.
+Dollar stores and thrift stores are other great places to nab ultra-cheap but cute ornaments … or glass containers.